SciKit-Surgery/scikit-surgerynditracker/README.rst

-scikit-surgerynditracker is a python project that does interesting things.
+scikit-surgerynditracker is a python interface for Northern Digital (NDI) trackers.
+It should work with Polaris Vicra, Spectra, and Vega optical trackers and Aurora electromagnetic trackers.
+Tracking data is output as NumPy arrays.

 Author: Stephen Thompson